reshiramv56/tts_repo/README.md

 ## Observations & Issues

-### 1. Language Misinterpretation (Japanese → Mandarin)
+### 1. Language Misinterpretation (Japanese)
-- Japanese kanji text is frequently misinterpreted as **Mandarin Chinese**.
+- The model frequently fails to correctly interpret Japanese text written in kanji.
-- Generated speech often resembles Mandarin pronunciation.
+- Generated speech does not resemble natural or correct Japanese pronunciation.
-- Occurs regardless of input formatting.
+- This issue occurs regardless of input formatting or pronunciation guidance.

 ---